duongnghiephuy/Simple_ESP32_Sensor_GoogleCloud/README.md

 The Hall sensor measures magnetic field perpendicular to its location on ESP32 board.
 Framwork: Arduino.
 The project is built in PlatformIO.

-This example is based on library [google-cloud-iot-arduino](https://github.com/GoogleCloudPlatform/google-cloud-iot-arduino) and structured to play nicely alongside Platform IO.
+I'm using [google-cloud-iot-arduino](https://github.com/GoogleCloudPlatform/google-cloud-iot-arduino) and structure it to build in Platform IO.

 # Note: problems I faced
 ## Wifi connection